 Key Point: The strength of a virus or malware strongly depends on its ability to remain hidden without detection.

 Typical viruses installed on your computer blatantly starts wreaking havoc, but rootkits are slowly undermining your PC secretly.
 The situation is comparable to parasitic organisms.
 Some parasites are just more effective at concealing themselves than others.
 Certain parasites are able to enter your body without activating your immune system.
 They can lie dormant and muster up strength for years before they unleash their fury.
 Likewise, rootkits are like dangerous parasites that are clandestinely destroying your computer.
+And if you want your personal details erased from Google and the rest of the internet, you have to check out this review on how to remove your info from Google with DeleteMe.

 What are the Different Types of Rootkits?